Automate your UnitTests with GitHub Actions

 run: (third)

-Similar to the second run, the UnitTest execution command is written inside the php container.
+As with the second run, the UnitTest execution command is written in the php container

 summary